Reviews of Books on Set Theory

 Combinatorial Set Theory: With a Gentle Introduction to Forcing, Lorenz J. Halbeisen (2018)

 This is a very recent book on combinatorial set theory.
 It also serves as a bible, but (unsurprisingly) focuses on infinitary combinatorics.
 This book is especially helpful if you’re looking for various properties (e.g. proper, adds a dominating real) of common forcings.
-The proofs are detailed and helpful, and its recency also makes it one of the more updated bibles.
+The proofs are detailed and helpful, and the book’s recency also makes it one of the more updated bibles.